Spherical CR uniformization of the magic 3-manifold: Manifold at infinity of the complex hyperbolic triangle group

 Figure \ref{figure:34p1} is a realistic view of the ideal boundary of the Ford domain of $\Delta_{3,4,\infty;\infty}$ with center $q_{\infty}$.
 This figure is just for motivation, and we need to show the figure is correct.
 We hope the figure is explicit enough such that the reader can see the ``holes" in Figures \ref{figure:34p1}.
 For example, one of them is the white region enclosed by the spinal spheres $I_{0}^{+}$, $I_{0}^{-}$, $I_{-1}^{-}$, $I_{-1}^{+}$.
 The ideal boundary of Ford domain is just the intersection of the exteriors of all the spinal spheres.
+Moreover, since the realistic view in Figure \ref{figure:34p1} is difficult to understand, we show a combinatorial model of it in Figure \ref{figure:34pabstract}.
+Our computations later will show the combinatorial model coincides with Figure \ref{figure:34p1}.

-It seems to the authors that it is very difficult to write down explicitly the definition equations for the intersections of the spinal spheres of $\{B,A^{-1}B^{-1}A\}$, $\{B,A^{-1}B^{-1}AB^{-1}A\}$ and $\{A^{-1}B^{-1}A,A^{-1}B^{-1}AB^{-1}A\}$ in the Heisenberg group, even through we have proved each of them is a circle, and the intersection of any of them with ideal boundary of the Ford domain is one or two arcs.
-So in this subsection, we take a global combinatorial model of ideal boundary of the Ford domain of $\Delta_{3,4,\infty;\infty}$, we use geometric argument to show the geometrical realization of our combinatorial model is the manifold at infinity of the Ford domain of $\Delta_{3,4,\infty;\infty}$, and then we use this combinatorial model to study the 3-manifold at infinity of $\Delta_{3,4,\infty;\infty}$.
-In particular, we will show that the ideal boundary of the Ford domain of $\Delta_{3,4,\infty;\infty}$ is an infinite genera $A$-invariant handlebody.
+It seems to the authors that it is very difficult to write down explicitly the definition equations for the intersections of the spinal spheres of $\{B,A^{-1}B^{-1}A\}$, $\{B,A^{-1}B^{-1}AB^{-1}A\}$ and $\{A^{-1}B^{-1}A,A^{-1}B^{-1}AB^{-1}A\}$ in the Heisenberg group, even though we have proved each of them is a circle, and the intersection of any of them with ideal boundary of the Ford domain is one or two arcs.
+In this section, we first describe a global combinatorial object.
+We then use geometric arguments to show that it is combinatorially equivalent to the ideal boundary of the Ford domain of $\Delta_{3,4,\infty;\infty}$.
+Last, we describe the topology of the manifold at infinity of $\Delta_{3,4,\infty;\infty}$ from the combinatorial model.
+In particular, we will show that the ideal boundary of the Ford domain of $\Delta_{3,4,\infty;\infty}$ is an infinite genus $A$-invariant handlebody.

 We first take $C^{*}$ to be the plane

 in the Heisenberg group.
 See Figure \ref{figure:geodisk34p} for part of this plane, which is the red plane in Figure \ref{figure:geodisk34p}.

 We now consider the intersections of $C^{*}$ with the spinal spheres of $B$, $B^{-1}$, $ABA^{-1}$, and $AB^{-1}A^{-1}$: